-We have audited the accompanying consolidated balance sheets of Leju Holdings Limited (the "Company"), its subsidiaries and its variable interest entities (collectively the "Group") as of December 31, 2020, and 2019, the related consolidated statements of operations, comprehensive income (loss), changes in equity, and cash flows, for the years ended December 31, 2020, and 2019, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial positions of the Group as of December 31, 2020, and 2019, and the results of its operations and its cash flows for the years ended December 31, 2020 and 2019, in conformity with generally accepted accounting principles in the United States of America.
+We have audited the accompanying consolidated balance sheets of Leju Holdings Limited (the "Company"), its subsidiaries and its variable interest entities (collectively the "Group") as of December 31, 2021, and 2020, the related consolidated statements of operations, comprehensive income (loss), changes in equity, and cash flows, for each of the three years ended December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial positions of the Group as of December 31, 2021, and 2020, and the results of its operations and its cash flows for each of the three years ended December 31, 2021, in conformity with generally accepted accounting principles in the United States of America.